California Contractor Cost Estimating Standards and Bid Practices

 Price document Estimate or proposal Sealed bid per Public Contract Code

-Subcontractor listing Not mandated Required under § 4104
+Subcontractor provider Not mandated Required under § 4104

 Prevailing wage Not required (DIR can audit) Mandatory, enforced by DIR